 AIMS’s monitoring programs contribute to the sustainable use and development of the tropical marine environment by setting baselines and by advising managers of changes in ecosystems and the environment.

-Our Long-Term Monitoring Program now has the longest and most comprehensive data set on the health of the Great Barrier Reef, spanning 30 years.
+AIMS has the only long-term, comprehensive dataset covering the health of the Great Barrier Reef, spanning three decades.

-The first large scale monitoring program at AIMS was established in 1985 to study the distribution and abundance of crown-of-thorns starfish (COTS) along the Great Barrier Reef.
+The first large-scale monitoring program at AIMS was established in the early 1980s to study the distribution and abundance of crown-of-thorns starfish on the Reef.